d1sc0/hellostu.xyz/src/content/posts/(6) Week2 - How High.md

 description: 'I tackle a high ropes course, pushing my limits and reflecting on the experience.
 I share insights on teamwork, challenge, and progress, plus weekly highlights in study, projects, and social events.'
 postImage:
   src: '../../assets/post_images/high-fivesLEFT.jpg'
-  alt: 'high fives high up in a tree'
 tags: ['weeknote']
 ---